A California jury on Monday convicted former NFL player Kellen Winslow II of rape and misdemeanor charges of indecent exposure and lewd conduct.

 Jurors were deadlocked on the eight other counts Winslow faces and continue to deliberate, according to the courtroom footage.

-The charges spanned 16 years, beginning in 2003 with allegations that Winslow, 19 at the time and destined for the University of Miami, raped an unconscious 17-year-old, according to court documents.
+Jurors remained deadlocked on several charges steaming from allegations that Winslow, 19 at the time and destined for the University of Miami, raped an unconscious 17-year-old, according to court documents.

 Multiple news reports quoted Winslow claiming the accusations are “a money grab.”